graphprotocol/mission-control-indexer/README.md

 - [Docker image](https://registry.hub.docker.com/graphprotocol/indexer-agent)

 Indexer Service:
-- The Indexer Service is the indexer's gateway to the outside world.
-It exposes the public query endpoint, proxies part of the indexing statuses API, and manages state channels for query payment along with any helping facilitate any disputes that arise. that may come up
+- The Indexer Service is the indexer's public API.
+It exposes the public query endpoint, proxies part of the indexing statuses API, manages state channels for query payments, and helps to facilitate any disputes that arise.

 - [Docker image](https://registry.hub.docker.com/graphprotocol/indexer-service)

 Indexer CLI: